 - Dark Brown Sugar- I use brown sugar instead of granulated for added moisture like in my Dark Chocolate Chip Cookies.

 - Molasses- The secret ingredient!
 I use a tablespoon of unsulphured molasses.
 Without it, the cookies will dry up within a day.
-If you want more molasses flavor check out my Gluten Free Ginger Cookies!
+If you're a molasses lover, check out my Gluten Free Ginger Cookies!

 - Red Food Coloring- Make sure to read the label to keep your food safe.
 I use McCormick.